James-Frowen/james-frowen.github.io-v2/about.md

 </p>

 <p>
-While I was at Alacrity I was part of a 5 man team.
-The team was tasked with prototyping various ideas with the hopes of finding a viable business.
-The main project involved creating conversational interfaces for data input.
+I worked as part of a 5 man team that that prototyped various ideas to find a viable business.
+The largest project involved creating conversational interfaces for data input.
 My main focus was back-end development, server deployment and managing other AWS services.
-This project was written with Typescript and  NodeJs.
 </p>

 <p>